 Critically acclaimed ensemble Orpheus Baroque regularly works with prominent guests from the international Baroque music scene.
-The artistic directors are the Royal Stockholm Philharmonic’s solo cellist, Johannes Rostamo, as well as concertmaster and Baroque violinist Elin Gabrielsson, a member, among other ensembles, of Italian Europa Galante.
+Artistic director is the Royal Stockholm Philharmonic’s solo cellist, Johannes Rostamo, as well as concertmaster and Baroque violinist Elin Gabrielsson, a member, among other ensembles, of Italian Europa Galante.

 The musicApproximate times

 Georg Philipp Telemann Concerto à 4 in G major – Paris Quartet No. 1 TWV 43:G112 min

 Jean-Marie Leclair Sr. Ouvertura III in A major op 13:510 min